 At least one large tree is required per 30 feet of street frontage.
-If large trees are not appropriate due to the presence of overhead power lines or other obstructions, at least one small tree is required per 25 feet of street frontage
+If large trees are not appropriate due to the presence of overhead lines-or, other obstructions or site visibility considerations, as determined by the land use administrator, at least one small tree is required per 25 feet of street frontage.
+Street tree requirements may be satisfied by the installation of new trees or by the preservation of existing trees (see Sec.
+65.080-B4 to determine available incentives for preservation of existing trees).